-Sonoma Raceway will open its 12-turn road course to walkers and runners alike as it hosts the West Coast's only major fundraising event for gastric cancer on Saturday, Jan.
-21. The 6th annual John's March Against Stomach Cancer will support the fight against the third leading cause of cancer deaths worldwide.
+Sonoma Raceway will open its 12-turn road course to walkers and runners alike as it hosts the West Coast's only major fundraising walk for No Stomach for Cancer on Saturday, Jan.
+20. The 7th annual John's March Against Stomach Cancer will support the fight against the third leading cause of cancer deaths worldwide.

-John’s March offers a unique chance to raise funds for No Stomach For Cancer, a global advocate for stomach cancer awareness, early detection, treatment and prevention (www.nostomachforcancer.org), and enjoy a symbolic "march" around the raceway’s 2.52-mile road course.
-John’s March has raised more than $67,000 over the past five years.
+John's March, which has raised more than $90,000 over the past six years, offers a unique chance to raise funds for No Stomach For Cancer, a global advocate for stomach cancer awareness, early detection, treatment and prevention (www.nostomachforcancer.org), and enjoy a symbolic "march" around the raceway's 2.52-mile road course.

 The event is named in honor of the raceway's longtime spokesman John Cardinale, who passed away in 2013 after a two-year battle with the disease, becoming one of nearly 723,000 people who will die from stomach cancer in the world each year.